privacyguides/privacyguides.org/docs/ai-chat.md

 - The provider or third-parties they use must not retain your chats for more than 30 days.
 - Must be accessible privately (no account required, accepts requests from VPN users).
 - Must provide models they host themselves or with a third-party that acts on their behalf.
-- Must provide at least one model with high rate limits.
+- Must provide at least one model with high rate limits, to allow an user to use it for medium to heavy workloads.

-#### Local Solutions
+#### Local AI

 - Must not send personal data, including chat data.
 - Must not require a GPU.